“The only way to separate the mind from the body is with a guillotine.”

 Hypnosis has the capacity to produce profound physiological effects and is very different to deep relaxation in terms of its benefits and therapeutic outcomes.

-Under hypnosis, and with your permission, your mental assets are utilised to help your body create beneficial changes, and to deal with any difficulties you may be experiencing.
+Under hypnosis, and with your permission, your mental assets are harnessed to help your body create beneficial changes, and to deal with any difficulties you may be experiencing.

 In simple terms, hypnosis may be seen as activating the right cerebral hemisphere, which is responsible for our intuition, creativity, insight and imagination.